ElectraProtocol/XEP-Pro-wallet/README.md

 - Multi-wallets management, monitor the events of all your wallets in real time.
 - Wallet quotation in 48 fiat currencies
-- Charts view
+- Exchanges view
 - Blockchain explorer
 - Automatic update
 - Light/Dark theme
 - Dedicated address book management
-- Built-in backup import
+- Built-in backup and import wallet